JasonGarbacz-dev/prompt-interface-language/README.md

 # prompt-interface-language
+> A declarative control interface for LLMs — bridging human-readable prompts and structured automation.

 This repo showcases a declarative, reusable interface pattern for controlling LLM behavior — without relying on brittle natural language prompts or verbose JSON contracts.